JetBrains-Research/pubtrends/README.md

 packages, this configuration depends on tests configuration and is being executed only when all the tests are passed successfully.
 Distribution packages are used for database updates and web service deployment.

-### Product metrics

-We use Google Analytics to collect information about site visitors as well as internal statistics collector available from `/admin` dashboard, which shows requests and results, execution times and feedback from users.

 ## Development Prerequisites

 * JDK 8+